AgileVentures/av-static-website/source/blog_articles/2017-03-28-nhs-design-sprint-day-two.html.markdown

 * [ ] Block off five calendar days for whole team
 * [ ] Book a room with two whiteboards

 The challenge had already been set, of trying to increase the chances that Social Prescription and Self Care programs would be rolled out in many locations in London to benefit the health of individuals and communities while helping to control the rising cost of healthcare.
-Shaun, who I'd met on Friday was the decider, but he was extraordinarily busy, and so had appointed Brendan as his delegate.
-It wasn't realistic to grab a full week of anyone else's time, so the sprint team was going to be Brendan and myself, as facilitator.
+The team lead, who I'd met on Friday was the decider, but he was extraordinarily busy, and so had appointed his change manager as his delegate.
+It wasn't realistic to grab a full week of anyone else's time, so the sprint team was going to be the change manager and myself, as facilitator.
 If we were doing a Sprint by the book, we'd have more people involved for the week and would have scheduled extra experts to be available to talk to on the Monday, but this was all at short notice and we were planning and doing in quick succession.
-Brendan had reached out to people via email on Friday, and already had interest from 8 different people, but they were going to be a mixed bag of people who could talk on the phone, and people who could come to the HLP offices in person.
+The change manager had reached out to people via email on Friday, and already had interest from 8 different people, but they were going to be a mixed bag of people who could talk either only on the phone or people who could come to the HLP offices in person.

 I suggested that we try and split folks into experts and testers, and those who were only available electronically would give expert input at the beginning of the week, while those who could come in person could test the prototypes that we would generate by the end of the week.
 We had a room with two whiteboards, but there was information we couldn't rub off on one, and the wrong kinds of pens, so ultimately we ended up going with sheets of A3 paper as we tried to knock off as much of day one as possible.

 ![Long Term Goal](https://www.dropbox.com/s/4tkxujc3bd75w25/long_term_goal_image.jpg?dl=1)

-Our long term goal didn't boil down into a wonderfully pithy statement, but Brendan and I seemed to be in speaking the same language about what the project might want to achieve.
+Our long term goal didn't boil down into a wonderfully pithy statement, but the change manager and I seemed to be speaking the same language about what the project might want to achieve.

 We generated two pages of "how might we fail" notes:

 ![How we might fail (1)](https://www.dropbox.com/s/iaty72ys9211fe2/how_might_we_fail_one_image.jpg?dl=1)
 ![How we might fail (2)](https://www.dropbox.com/s/wen8yxuct4wq5tw/how_might_we_fail_two_image.jpg?dl=1)

-I was doing a lot of writing, and Brendan was throwing out lots of ideas - I was adding mine in too.
+I was doing a lot of writing, and the change manager was throwing out lots of ideas - I was adding mine in too.
 We had the cart a little before the horse in the sense that we were already stacked towards thinking about a wiki solution that was proposed in the project tender, but either way I was definitely improving my understanding of how Clinical Commissioning Groups (CCGs) worked within the NHS in order to allocate resources for healthcare.

 We moved on to map-making, identifying key stakeholders.
 The first map had a lot: